Kumkum Bhagya: Kundali Bhagya

-A spin-off series Kundali Bhagya premiered on 12 July 2017.
-The series narrates the story of Pragya's two sisters, Preeta and Srishti and their attempt to find their mother Sarla and how they meet the rich and famous Luthra family.
-The show stars Supriya Shukla, Shraddha Arya, Dheeraj Dhoopar, Anjum Fakih and Shakti Arora.
+A spin-off series Kundali Bhagya premiered on 12 July 2017 and ran till 6 December 2024.
+The series narrated the story of Pragya's sisters, Preeta and Srishti and their attempt to find their mother Sarla and how they meet the rich and famous Luthra family.
+Later that show too took a generation leap and story shifted to Preeta's sons Rajveer and Shaurya.